rafalkaron/rafalkaron.github.io/resume.md

 {: .items}

 ## Sales
-I took part in responding to prospects' questionnaires and technological demos.
+I took part in responding to prospects' questionnaires and was involved in technological demos.
- * Request for Proposal (RFP) responses
+ * RFP responses
- * Request for Quotation (RFQ) responses
+ * RFQ responses
- * Request for Information (RFI) responses
+ * RFI responses
+ * Demos
- * Technological demos involving content transformation {: .items}
+{: .items}

 ## Coding